Tamiami Trail (US-41) about halfway between Naples and Miami there was a

 There are two ways to travel on Big Cypress Loop Road.

-The first way and the hardest way is to take the unpaved section of the Loop Road leading south from Monroe Station.
+The first way is to take the partially improved section of the Loop Road leading south from Monroe Station.
 It's official designation is CR-94.

 A few hardy pioneers used to live along this road.
 Most of them are gone, their homesteads purchased by the federal government when the Big Cypress was assembled as a national preserve.